ybtuti/ybtuti/README.md

 **Continuously Leveling Up:**

-* **Cybersecurity Apprentice:** My TryHackMe journey is a never-ending quest for knowledge, patching those holes in the system faster than a flash (think Neo dodging bullets ).
+* **Cybersecurity Apprentice:** My TryHackMe journey is a never-ending quest for knowledge, patching those holes in the system faster than a flash.
 Stay tuned as I transform into a true white hat warrior!

 **Let's Connect!**